"You will succeed": St Louis girl delights as little son visits her on campus

 It all happened as her son was brought to the campus during a visit.

-The video which has since gone viral on TikTok showed the heartwarming moment the student came to meet her sister only to realize that her little son was present.
+The video which has since gone viral on TikTok showed the heartwarming moment the student came to meet her sister only to realise that her little son was present.

 She smiled and played with him for a brief moment after which she showed her elder sister around the school campus and shared a fun moment with her best friend.